FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 10. Compress the temporary folder into an archive like `.zip` or `.tar.gz`.

-11. Open the dashboard and navigate to the File Manager.
+11. Open the Dashboard and navigate to the File Manager.

 12. Delete all content of the File Manager and upload the archive.